MoizHussain95/SuperStore-Dashboard/README.md

 ## Objective
 The objective of this project was to perform a detailed analysis of the Superstore dataset and develop an interactive business dashboard using Power BI.
 The project involved multiple stages:
-###Data Cleaning & Transformation: Preparing raw sales and profit data for accurate reporting.
+.
+Data Cleaning & Transformation: Preparing raw sales and profit data for accurate reporting.

-###Exploratory Analysis: Identifying trends, high-performing categories, and regional performance.
+.Exploratory Analysis: Identifying trends, high-performing categories, and regional performance.

-###KPI Definition: Selecting and calculating business-critical KPIs such as Total Sales, Total Profit, Average Sales, and Orders.
+.KPI Definition: Selecting and calculating business-critical KPIs such as Total Sales, Total Profit, Average Sales, and Orders.

-###Dashboard Development: Designing a user-friendly Power BI dashboard with visuals for sales trends, sub-category performance, regional comparison, and segment contribution.
+.Dashboard Development: Designing a user-friendly Power BI dashboard with visuals for sales trends, sub-category performance, regional comparison, and segment contribution.

-###The main goal was to transform raw data into actionable insights that help understand which products, segments, and regions contribute the most to business growth.
+.The main goal was to transform raw data into actionable insights that help understand which products, segments, and regions contribute the most to business growth.

 ---